 The scanning flow of an intraoral scanner represents how smooth the scanning experience is and how well the supporting software performs.
-Consider how seamlessly the scanner can handle corners and anterior areas.
+Consider how seamlessly the dental scanner can handle corners and anterior areas.
 Also, mind how long it takes in between moving to different quadrants of the mouth.

 There is a vast range of scanner sizes available on the market.
 Some are the size of a toothbrush, while others weigh more than 500g.
-It is important to not only consider the size of the scanner head but the overall size, including the tip, and weight of the scanner too.
+It is important to not only consider the size of the scanner head but the overall size, including the tip, and weight of the digital impression scanner too.
 The size will also greatly impact whether it's easy to grip or manipulate as well.
 These will play a large role in the overall comfort of the patient and dentists.

 A digital scanner that is user-friendly allows dentists to integrate it naturally into their daily workflow.
 Ease-of-use involves how easy the software is to manage and set up, 3D image processing, and software intuition.
 The size and quality of the scanner device are essential to usability too.
 How easy is it to pick the scanner up?
 Is it comfortable in the dentist’s hands and in the patients’ mouths?
 Consider the overall user interface of the software and how seamless the training and scanning process is.

 Software and usability go hand in hand.
 Software is the technology that powers the scanner and directly impacts the performance of the scanner, affecting speed, lag time, loading, efficiency, accuracy, and overall user experience.
 It is also important to examine additional applications that the software may provide, such as orthodontic simulation, caries detection functions, smile design, or model builders for 3D printing.
 Does your practice need such capabilities?
-If not, there are scanners available that only scan and export files.
+If not, there are dental scanners available that only scan and export files.

 Some dentists may like wireless options for intraoral scanners.
 Being wireless makes the scanners more ergonomic, easier to maneuver, and more enjoyable to use.
 However, wireless scanners are battery-operated and have an increased chance of connectivity issues and problems with scanning.